lukas-gust/visity-pay-take-home/README.md

    2. Else capture all the files and process in ascending order by the datetime on file name.
 3. Parse file names further to separate types.
 4. Parse the .txt files into a data structures.
-5. Upsert the records for each type in this order - Procedure, Visit, Transaction - into an sqlite database.
+5. Insert the records for each type in this order - Procedure, Visit, Transaction - into an sqlite database.

 Some things to be concerned about.
 The .txt files have little to no standard of how they are structured.
 We have no guarantee that the files will arrive in the same structure currently present or if the values are sanitized before hand or if the datetimes in the file names are complete.
 Some of this we will handle and somethings we just cannot handle.
 In those cases where we cannot handle it we would have to log and alert the issues.